Nimo

 Interphase is the longest stage and prepares the cell for division.

-Mitosis has four main steps: prophase, metaphase, anaphase and telophase.
+Mitosis has four main steps: prophase, metaphase, anaphase, and telophase.

-Cytokinesis physically separates daughter cells after nuclear division.
+Cytokinesis separates daughter cells after nuclear division.

 Organelle replication during interphase ensures both daughters contain essential machinery.